 Westminster College Athletics is a member of the Rocky Mountain Athletic Conference (RMAC) and NCAA Division II.
 Westminster currently has 17 NCAA II sports teams and 7 non-NCAA sports teams, including: basketball (men's and women's), cross country (men's and women's), golf (men's and women's), alpine skiing (men's and women's), lacrosse (men's and women's), soccer (men's and women's), indoor/outdoor track and field (men's and women's), and volleyball (women's).
 Westminster's snowboard teams are members of the United States Collegiate Ski and Snowboard Association (USCSA), Men's Soccer Club and the Spirit Team (cheer and dance) are non-affiliated programs in Athletics.
 The cycling team (men's and women's) is affiliated with USA Cycling and Inter-mountain Collegiate Cycling Conference (ICCC).

 Westminster houses the Katherine W. Dumke Center for Civic Engagement, which facilitates volunteer opportunities, student-run programs, community-engaged learning, and other civic engagement activities for the Westminster community.
-Students have logged approximately 450,000 hours of community engagement work over the past 5 years (as of 2019).
+Students have logged more than 450,000 hours of community engagement work over the past 7 years (as of 2021).

 Sustainability at Westminster